-WHAT THE WARRANTY DOES NOT COVER
+WHAT THE WARRANTY DOES NOT COVER:

-- Normal wear parts, Allied Equipment, trade accessories not manufactured by Finn, such as but not limited to items such as various filters, fluids, brakes, clutch linings, coupler insert, belts, hoses, light bulbs, mechanical seal, over center clutches, tires, ignitions, starters, batteries, carburetors, engines or like or unlike equipment or accessories.
-(Such being subject to the warranty, if any, by their respective manufacture). - 2.
-Secondhand, used, altered, or rebuilt machines or parts. - 3.
-Defects, malfunctions or failures resulting from accidents, abuse, misuse, improper servicing, or neglect of required operational guidelines and maintenance service, as outlined in the Finn Corporation's Operators Manual(s). - Any defect or failure of products warranted arises out of or is caused by accessories or parts not manufactured or supplied by Finn Corporation, whether same are supplied by purchaser, dealers, or any other party.
+- Normal wear parts and Allied Equipment or trade accessories not manufactured by it, such as but not limited to items such as various filters, fluids, brakes, clutch linings, belts, hoses, light bulbs, mechanical seal, over center clutches, tires, ignitions, starters, batteries, magnetos, carburetors, engines and labor, or like or unlike equipment or accessories.
+(Such being subject to the warranty, if any, provided by their respective manufacture). - 2.
+Secondhand, used, altered, or rebuilt machines or parts. - Defects, malfunctions or failures resulting from accidents, abuse, misuse, improper servicing, or neglect of required operational guidelines and maintenance service, as outlined in the Finn Corporation's Operators Manual(s).